List of Coronation Street characters introduced in 2007: Roger Stiles

 Roger Stiles, played by Andrew Dunn, is a plumber who fixes Janice Battersby's (Vicky Entwistle) heating in January 2007 when her boiler breaks down.
 After they date twice in the Rovers Return Inn, he invites Janice to go to France with him for a three-month holiday and she accepts.
 Janice returns alone in March and Roger returns two months later.
-In 2007, he invests £10,000 in Janice's stepdaughter Leanne's (Jane Danson) restaurant.
+In 2007, he invested £10,000 in Janice's stepdaughter Leanne's (Jane Danson) restaurant.
 Janice and Roger begin living together after Roger struggles to pay his rent, as a result of his loan to Leanne, which she eventually pays back.
 He saves the Barlows' kitchen roof when it is leaking in May 2008 and strikes up a friendship with Ken Barlow (William Roache).

 In early August 2008, he, Janice, Bill Webster (Peter Armitage) and Audrey Roberts (Sue Nicholls) all embark on a holiday to France together, which ends in a minor car accident in which Roger suffers whiplash.

 It was announced in September 2008 that Roger would be leaving the show the following month.

 In October 2008, Roger finds out about Janice's Lottery scam after she is arrested by the police.
 Angry and ashamed with her actions, he packs up his van and leaves Janice.

 Jodie Morton

 Jodie Morton was played by Samantha Seager.
 Jodie is introduced as the new owner of Diggory Compton's old bakery, along with her father Jerry (Michael Starke).
 Jodie and her grandfather, Wilf, arrive on Coronation Street, in January 2007, to ask Charlie Stubbs (Bill Ward) why the re-fit on the bakery is taking so long.
 She later finds out Charlie has been murdered, and asks his colleague Jason Grimshaw (Ryan Thomas) to continue with the re-fit.
 She also calls Dev Alahan (Jimmi Harkishin) "cheesey" when he attempts to flirt with her.
 Jodie enjoys arguing with rival chip shop worker, Cilla Battersby-Brown (Wendi Peters).
-Cilla states that Jodie has the body of her father, Jerry Morton, and the face of 'Jabba The Hut'.
+Cilla states that Jodie has the body of her father, Jerry Morton, and the face of "Jabba The Hutt".
 Cilla also calls an exterminator and lies that the kebab shop, which they had now named "Jerry's Kebabs", is infested with rats.
 Jodie then retaliates by calling Cilla a liar.
 As part of the ongoing feud, Jodie takes Cilla's son Chesney's (Sam Aston) dog Schmeichel and keeps him in the family's garden shed later letting him go.
 Jodie has a brief romance with Lloyd Mullaney (Craig Charles).
-On 14 July 2007 it was announced that Seager was leaving Coronation Street.
+On 14 July 2007, it was announced that Seager was leaving Coronation Street.
 Jodie leaves Weatherfield on 11 November 2007, after feeling that Jerry had taken her for granted too many times and goes to live with a friend in London.